bramley/phplist-plugin-segment/README.md

 ## Version history ##

     version         Description
-    2.2.5+20171218  Improve the layout of the Segment tab 2.2.4+20171109  Improve display of multiple-select
+    2.2.6+20180328  Reduce the level of php errors that are reported 2.2.5+20171218  Improve the layout of the Segment tab 2.2.4+20171109  Improve display of multiple-select
     2.2.3+20171023  Improvements to layout of the Segment tab